helauren42/Desktop_background_slideshow/README.md

 This declares that we want to fetch our background images from "~/Pictures/wallpapers" and that the image will be changed every 10 seconds
 This information is stored in a "./bg-slideshow/data.json" file, so it should be stored between your sessions.

-Then you can safely run bg-slideshow -activate to launch the slideshow and -deactivate to interrupt it, which effectively kills the running process.
+Then you can safely run bg-slideshow --activate to launch the slideshow and --deactivate to interrupt it, which effectively kills the running process.
+Or from appman run "appman$> activate bg-slideshow" or "appman$> deactivate bg-slideshow"

 If you modify the images' directory, while the application is running, the behaviour of this application is undefined.
-Although I would expect that if you remove image files, you increase your risk of having a blank screen and if you add images those will not be seen by running application.
+It's untested but I would expect that if you remove image files, you increase your risk of having a blank screen and if you add images those will not be seen by running application.

 To make the application up to date with the images in that directory, you can use the --refresh option or manually deactivate and reactivate the application.

-You also need to call --refresh when switching from light to dark mode in your gnome appearance settings as there is a different command being executed by the wallpaper slider for both, and your current mode is only evaluated at the application's launch time
+You also need to call --refresh when switching from light to dark mode in your gnome appearance settings.

-The slider is not fetching your current mode (light/dark) and your images continuously for resource optimization purposes.

 # background story